NealSnooke/Aber-Verify-Discord-Bot/README.md

 # Aber-Verify-Discord-Bot
 Bot to perform user verification based on aber.ac.uk email account.
-It uses the Discord.js API.
+It uses the Discord.js (V12) https://discord.js.org/ API on a node (V12.18.1) https://nodejs.org/en/ .
-For technical and set up details see *README Aber Verify.txt*
+We run it as a systemd service on a Linux machine.

 # Files:
 botverify.js - code entry point and command interpreter